selamshim/skin-care/README.md

 •Testing
-°the project is tested on validator testing and also chrome DevTools
+°the project is tested on validator testing and also chrome DevTools •Validator Testing

-•Validator Testing
 •HTML
 °No errors were returned when passing through the official W3C validator •CSS
 °No errors were found when passing through the official (Jigsaw) validator

+°Unfixed Bugs i was having problem to get a nice looking image for my home page so i bought from istock but ther resolution was high which affect the performance of the page. when i minimize the size of the image it wasnt looking that much good.

 •Deployment
  °most of the time i was using my local Vs code editor and i was pushing code whenever i am done with one section.
 The site is deployed on github.
  °the live link is- https://selamshim.github.io/skin-care/

 •Credits
 °I have got help from tutor support and Love Running Project.
 I was able to have a good imagination and concept on how to design my sign up page and front home page image.